belmead/hugo-blog/content/posts/2025-08-29-noise-machine.md

 ## User Context
 Accessibility is not the sole domain of disabled users.
 There exists a wide range of contextual and situational accessibility needs:
 ![Accessibility Situation Spectrums](2025-08-29-accessibility.png)
-The machine lives on my side of the bed, and I only use it when the room is dark.
-This is the backdrop that informs the rest of my complaints about the UX of this machine.
+The machine lives on my side of the bed, and I only use it *when the room is dark*.
+This is the backdrop (context) that informs the rest of my complaints about the UX of this machine.

-### Zero affordance
+## Zero affordance
 There is a vertical trio of buttons on the face of the machine.
 None of them have a tactile cue as to which one is which, but because there are only three of them, I can know which one does what because I can *feel the buttons* and I have commited all three to memory.
 That is not the case with the assortment of buttons on the top, which exist along the perimeter.
 (I am not excusing a lack of additional tactile cues on the button trio — think of the raised bit on the F and J keys — but these buttons are the least offensive part of the machine).

 ![Noise machine, from the front](/img/2025-08-29-noise-front.jpg)